1. Introduction

 In the above stored procedure

-• There are two user defined exceptions my_sp_exception1 and my_sp_exception2.
+- There are two user defined exceptions

-• For each exception, the details are captured using the built-in variables in the EXCEPTION block of the stored procedure.
+is returned. - For each exception, the details are captured using the built-in variables in the EXCEPTION block of the stored procedure.

 The output of the stored procedure with built-in variables for various inputs is as follows.